OperatorFoundation/go-shadowsocks2/README.md

 ### Replay Attack Mitigation

-By default a [Bloom filter](https://en.wikipedia.org/wiki/Bloom_filter) is deployed to defend against [replay attacks](https://en.wikipedia.org/wiki/Replay_attack).
+By default, a [Bloom filter](https://en.wikipedia.org/wiki/Bloom_filter) is deployed to defend against [replay attacks](https://en.wikipedia.org/wiki/Replay_attack).
 Use the following environment variables to fine-tune the mechanism:

 - `SHADOWSOCKS_SF_CAPACITY`: Number of recent connections to track.
 Default `1e6` (one million).
 Setting it to 0 disables the feature.
 - `SHADOWSOCKS_SF_FPR`: False positive rate of the Bloom filter.
 Default `1e-6` (0.0001%).
 This should be enough for most cases.
 - `SHADOWSOCKS_SF_SLOT`: The Bloom filter is divided into a number (default `10`) of slots.
 When the Bloom filter is full, the oldest slot will be cleared for recycling.
-In general you should not change this number unless you understand what you are doing.
+In general, you should not change this number unless you understand what you are doing.

 ```sh
 SHADOWSOCKS_SF_CAPACITY=1e6 SHADOWSOCKS_SF_FPR=1e-6 SHADOWSOCKS_SF_SLOT=10 go-shadowsocks2 ...